International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Richard A. O’Leary - International Flavors & Fragrances, Inc.

 I would also say – sorry, Lauren.
-I would also say that – to what Andreas was talking about is when you look at our win rates this year compared to win rates last year, we feel good about where we are in both businesses.
+I would also say that – to what Andreas was talking about is, when you look at our win rates this year compared to our win rates last year, we feel good about where we are in both businesses.
 Volume erosion in the Q1 was above average, and as I said, I think we still expect to see pressure in the first half of this year.

 As that works out, we've got – certainly the situation in Latin America is challenging.
 We've got key customers there.
 Two of the key local and regional customers are clearly going through destocking.
-And again, as I said, we're not expecting that to turnaround significantly, but we expect the impact to lessen as we progress through the year.
+And again, as I said, we're not expecting that to turn around significantly, but we expect the impact to lessen as we progress through the year.

 Lauren Rae Lieberman - Barclays Capital, Inc.

 Okay.
 Great.
-And then on the Ingredients business, so you mentioned that the spread between pricing and input costs, reading the Q, it just doesn't sound like the input cost basket is all that much worse, so it feels like maybe more pricing concessions or real pressure on the business.
-So, can you just talk a little bit about that and sort of plans to come back that dynamic?
+And then, on the Ingredients business, so you mentioned that the spread between pricing and input costs, reading the Q, it just doesn't sound like the input cost basket is all that much worse, so it feels like maybe more pricing concessions or raw pressure in the business.
+So, can you just talk a little bit about that, and sort of plans to combat that dynamic?

 Richard A. O’Leary - International Flavors & Fragrances, Inc.

 Sure.
 Yeah.
-When you look overall, the net of pricing, the input costs is – as a percent of sales, the net impact in the quarters is little less than a point.
+When you look overall, the net of pricing, the input costs is – as a percent of sales, the net impact in the quarter is little less than a point.
 Of that, about a third of that is price, so that's principally related to the Ingredients business.

-Two-thirds of that – the other part of that is really, as we talked about in the commentary, it's related to the Fragrance compound business both the effects of core list agreements and getting on to new agreements, as well as the volume-related rebates.
-So, it's principally – those are two factors in that split.
+Two-thirds of that – the other part of that is really, as we talked about in the commentary, it's related to the Fragrance compound business, both the effects of core list agreements and getting on to new agreements, as well as the volume-related rebates.
+So, it's principally – those are the two factors in that split.

 Lauren Rae Lieberman - Barclays Capital, Inc.

-And is that core list kind of fee and rebate, is that something that's always been a feature of the business, or has it been gotten more competitive as that's kind of a new dynamic to get access?
+And is that core list, kind of fee and rebates, is that something that's always been a feature of the business, or has things gotten more competitive, that that's kind of a new dynamic to get access?

 Richard A. O’Leary - International Flavors & Fragrances, Inc.